Maritime history: Rise of steam vessels

 Whilst the technology steadily improved, sail remained the most economical choice for ship-owners who wished to make a good return on the capital they had invested.
-Steam was an option only for a limited number of trades until the 1860s, focussing on routes requiring scheduled services and/or reliable average speeds on a voyage – and only where the customer was prepared to pay the higher costs involved.
+Steam was an option only for a limited number of trades until the 1860s, focusing on routes requiring scheduled services and/or reliable average speeds on a voyage – and only where the customer was prepared to pay the higher costs involved.
 Most of this was passenger transport and mail contracts.
 Only when the much more fuel efficient triple expansion engine had become common (by the 1890s) were all shipping routes fully commercially viable for steamers.

 Ironclads are steam-propelled warships of the later 19th century, protected by iron or steel armor plates.
 The ironclad was developed as a result of the vulnerability of wooden warships to explosive or incendiary shells.
 The first ironclad battleship, Gloire, was launched by the French Navy in 1859; she prompted the British Royal Navy to start building ironclads.
 After the first clashes of ironclads took place during the American Civil War, it became clear that the ironclad had replaced the unarmored line-of-battle ship as the most powerful warship afloat.

 In 1880, the American passenger steamer Columbia became the first ship to utilize the dynamo and incandescent light bulb.
 Furthermore, Columbia was the first structure besides Thomas Edison's laboratory in Menlo Park, New Jersey to use the incandescent light bulb.